geomagpy/IMBOT/README.md

 A peer review system is widely considered as essential to ensure the quality and accuracy of scientific research  by allowing experts in the field to evaluate and provide feedback on the work before it is published.
 Such reviews help to identify and correct errors, inconsistencies, or gaps in methodology, analysis, or interpretation, thus improving the overall reliability of the research.
 Although a peer-review system is widely used for scientific publications, pure data products are typically not reviewed by the science community.
-An exception are data products submitted to INTERMAGNET.
-Due to the large amount of data, particularly due to new 1 Hz data products, a traditional purly manual review process is not applicable any more.
-The INTERMAGNET ROBOT (short IMBOT) has been developed to provide automatic routines to convert and evaluate INTERMAGNET (IM) data submissions.
-IMBOT continuously access the upload directory of the geomagnetic information nodes and checks for new or modified data submissions.
-It analysis data sets regarding most typical issues, can handle format conversions and checks for inconsistencies.
-The primary aims of IMBOT is to (1) simplify one-second and on-minute data submissions for data providers, (2) to speed up the evaluation process significantly, (3) to consider current IM archive formats and meta information (e.g. on leap seconds), (4) to simplify and speed up the peer-review process and finally (5) to reduce the workload of human data checkers.

-## Extended abstract

-A peer review system is widely considered as essential to ensure the quality and accuracy of scientific research  by allowing experts in the field to evaluate and provide feedback on the work before it is published.
-Such reviews help to identify and correct errors, inconsistencies, or gaps in methodology, analysis, or interpretation, thus improving the overall reliability of the research.
-Although a peer-review system is widely used for scientific publications, pure data products are typically not reviewed by the science community.
 INTERMAGNET, a network of geomagnetic observatories, however, based their data publications ultimately on a international peer review system.
 A group of volunteering data checkers is evaluating each data submission.
-Beside the obligatory 1-min data products, INTERMANGET accepts 1Hz data products since 10 years now.
+Beside the obligatory 1-min data products, INTERMAGNET accepts 1Hz data products since 10 years now.
 The amount of data to be checked thus has dramatically increased making it more and more difficult to perform data checks in its classic form.
 The INTERMAGNET ROBOT (short IMBOT) has been developed to provide some general initial automatic routines to convert and evaluate INTERMAGNET (IM) data submissions.
-The primary aims of IMBOT is to (1) simplify one-second and on-minute data submissions for data providers, (2) to speed up the evaluation process significantly, (3) to consider current IM archive formats and meta information (e.g. on leap seconds), (4) to simplify and speed up the peer-review process and finally (5) to reduce the workload of human data checkers.
-IMBOT continuously access the upload directory of the geomagnetic information nodes and checks for new or modified data submissions.
-If new data submissions are found these data sets, independent of packing routines and format, are downloaded and eventually extracted.
-A basic read test is performed and, if successful, submitted data sets are further analyzed depended on submission type.
-One-minute data submissions are analyzed using the traditional [check1min] routine.
-Reports are send to data submitters and referee by email.
-One-second data products are converted to a current version of the IM [IMAGCDF] archiving format.
-While conversion, meta information and data content are evaluated.
-Depending on success and completeness of the data products, different levels will be assigned between level0 (significant problems) to level2 (data fully meets the IM submission standards).
-A detailed report is automatically produced and automatically send out to the submitting institute.
+The primary aims of IMBOT are to (1) simplify one-second and one-minute data submissions for data providers, (2) to speed up the evaluation process significantly, (3) to consider current IM archive formats and meta information (e.g. on leap seconds), (4) to simplify and speed up the peer-review process and finally (5) to reduce the workload of human data checkers.
+Detailed reports are automatically produced and send out along with templates for corrections to the submitting institute.
-Templates for corrections are created and send to the submitting institute.
-Such templates are generated automatically and are contained in the evaluation report.
-Re-evaluation is triggered automatically when updating data or any information in the submission directory.
-If level2 is obtained, most time-consuming and typical problems have been solved already (mostly by the conversion routine) and for any further evaluation a human data checker can focus on quality considerations.
-The report and level grade is available for users, so that one-second data sets are in most cases already usable within hours after data submission.
+Notifications of human referees is also performed by IMBOT and any re-evaluation is triggered automatically when updating data or any information in the submission directory.
+This automated system makes data review faster and more reliable, providing high-quality data for the geomagnetic community.

 ## 1. Introduction